nirancodes/nirancodes/README.md

 - DevOps, Open Source Softwares, containerization, and site reliability engineering (SRE)
 - Real-time CV pipelines and ethical AI

-📬 I’m always open to collaborating, contributing to open-source, and learning from other builders.
+📬 I’m always open to collaborating, learning to contribute to open-source, and gaining inspiration from other builders.
 Feel free to explore my repos or connect with me on [LinkedIn]([https://www.linkedin.com/in/niranjana-nambiar/)](https://www.linkedin.com/in/niranjana-nambiar/)!

 ---